jc2554/ECE3400-team7/docs/lab4.md

-The input from the arduino would give a current x and y position.
-At those coordinates the tile would temporaily be turned green.
+The input from the receiving arduino would give a current_x and current_y position as determined by the sending arduino.
+The sending Arduino was set to cycle through all the squares in the grid.
+At the corresponding coordinates the tile would temporaily be turned green, and the previous pair of coordinates would turn blue.
 //mention code that shows iput,
 \\ show video of the grid parsing through the x and y coordinates